Lotus Cars: Announcements of future cars

 At the 2010 Paris Motorshow, Lotus announced five new models to be introduced over the next five years: Their intention was to replace the Elise with an entirely different model, as well as to introduce two entirely new sports coupes, which would have been known as the Elite and the Elan, a new sports saloon, the Eterne, to rival the Aston Martin Rapide and Maserati Quattroporte, and a modern interpretation of the Esprit supercar.

 It became apparent in July 2012 that the firm's financial difficulties had made this plan impossible to implement, and initially all but the Esprit project were cancelled.
 Subsequently, the Esprit project was also cancelled.

 Lotus also showed an unnamed city car concept using its 1.2L range-extender engine.

 In 2011, Lotus revealed this as the Lotus Ethos, a plug-in hybrid car based on the EMAS concept from its parent company Proton, and likely to be primarily built by Proton in Malaysia.
 This car has also been cancelled.

 Lotus CEO at the time Jean Marc Gales confirmed in 2017 that development of an SUV is currently under way, after the company was acquired by the Chinese automotive manufacturer, Geely.

 In July 2019 Lotus revealed the Evija, a 1470 kW and 1700 Nm electric supercar.

-In January 2021, Lotus teased that the Elise, Exige, and Evora will be discontinued and be replaced by the Type 131 which had yet to be released at the time of announcement.
-In July 2021, Lotus revealed that this new model will be called Emira.
+In January 2021, Lotus teased that the Elise, Exige, and Evora would be discontinued and be replaced by the Type 131 which had yet to be released at the time of announcement.
+In July 2021, Lotus revealed that this new model is called Emira.

-In November 2021, Lotus teased the future introduction of the future Type 132 SUV.
+In November 2021, Lotus teased the future introduction of the future Type 132 SUV, later named as Eletre.

+In September 2023, Lotus announced the Emeya, the company's first electric GT car.

+The Lotus Theory 1 is a sports car concept set to be revealed on 16 September 2024.